mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 Lastly, when searching for a location's `measurements`, the location is already known and we simply pass in the `location_id` to initiate the search.

-These three functions in the `OpenAQ` module get called at the top level of the _data_ application (`breethe.ex`).
-They are the interface through which the rest of the _data_ application interacts with the external APIs.
+These three functions in the `OpenAQ` module get called at the top level of the _data_ app(`breethe.ex`).
+They are the interface through which the rest of the _data_ app interacts with the external APIs.

 #### Data context and composable queries